GlysVenture/metamake/README.md

 This is a one and done kind of utility.
 It is not a build tool.
 It just sets up Makefiles and directories, maintenance and changes are up to you.

-## Status
+## Status / Todo

-Libs implementation might be untested
+ - Libs implementation might be untested -> to test

-Only works with static libs (.a archives)
+ - Only works with static libs (.a archives) -> add better lib struct for all kinds (.a, .so, .dylib, from source or not)

+ - Includes are in ./incldue -> Includes in src or outside?

+ - Windows / wsl implementation

+ - in make all remove run

+ - multiple binaries?

+ - only binary project avilable now -> lib project structure?

 ## Ressources